Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 Sign up below and start making progress in your business today. 👇🏻

 The Shutterstock contributor page offers a wealth of resources that I encourage you to explore, including the latest downloads, high-value in-demand content, and current trends.
-I would also suggest you check out and download the Shutterstock contributor app – available for both iOS and Android users.
+I would also suggest you check out and download the Shutterstock contributor app, which is available for both iOS and Android users.

 The most common reason for images to be rejected: